snabble/Android-SDK/ui-toolkit/README.md

 | `id`          | `String`     | `"clientId"`                                                         |
 | `type`        | `String`     | `"snabble.clientId"`                                                 |

 ## Screens

-The following Screens can be setUp with just providing the matching config as json file.
+The following screens can be setup by simply providing the matching config as json file.
-The config has to be provided via the assets directory.
+The config has to be provided via the Android assets directory.

 | Screen        | config name         | Type                                                   |
 |---------------|---------------------|--------------------------------------------------------|